jmonfar/tf-vpc-module-test/README-usage.md

 }
 ```

+## Module behaviour

+Given a AWS region, a VPC name, a cidr, and two lists of public and private subnet cidr, the module deploys a VPC with the name, associated with the cidr, and deploys the subnets in separate region's AZ, a pair of public/private subnets on each.

+The public subnet is routed to the VPC created igw, while each private subnet is routed through a NAT gateway located in the corresponding public subnet.
+The destination cidr block from the NAT gateways is customizable from the default 0.0.0.0/0.

+## AWS Region, Availability Zones and Subnets

+The module gets the AWS region to use as argument, and builds the required list of AZ to use in the region from the number of subnets to create.

+For example, if "eu-west-1" is specified as region with two public/private subnets, it will deploy them in "eu-west-1a" and "eu-west-1b".

+If three subnets are specified, it will use "eu-west-1a", "eu-west-1b" and "eu-west-1c".

+There is no enforcement to assure that the same number of public and private subnets are deployed, even if they are expected to be the same number, so a NAT gateway is deployed in each public subnet AZ for each private subnet in the AZ.
 ## Network Access Control Lists (ACL or NACL)

 Each type of subnet has its own network ACL with custom rules per subnet.
 This is, dedicated network ACL for the public subnets and dedicated network ACL for the private subnets.